John Jay: Slavery

 In 1774, Jay drafted the "Address to the People of Great Britain", which compared American slavery to unpopular British policies.
 Such comparisons between American slavery and British policies had been made regularly by Patriots starting with James Otis Jr., and took little account of the far harsher reality of slavery.
-Jay was the founder and president of the New York Manumission Society in 1785, which organized boycotts against newspapers and merchants involved in the slave trade and provided legal counsel to free Blacks.
+Jay was the founder and president of the New York Manumission Society in 1785, which organized boycotts against newspapers and merchants involved in the slave trade and provided legal counsel to free Black people.
+It was largely through his efforts that in 1786 the state of New York passed a law emancipating enslaved people whose masters' property had been confiscated, predating all other emancipation-related landmark events in the United States.

-The Society helped enact the 1799 law for gradual emancipation of slaves in New York, which Jay signed into law as governor.
+The Society helped enact the 1799 law for gradual emancipation of all slaves in New York, which Jay signed into law as governor.
 "An Act for the Gradual Abolition of Slavery" provided that, from July 4, 1799, all children born to slave parents would be free (subject to lengthy apprenticeships) and that slave exports would be prohibited.
 These same children would be required to serve the mother's owner until age 28 for males and age 25 for females.
 It did not provide government payment of compensation to slave owners but failed to free people who were already enslaved as of 1799.
-The act provided legal protection and assistance for free Blacks kidnapped for the purposes of being sold into slavery.
+The act provided legal protection and assistance for free Black people kidnapped for the purposes of being sold into slavery.
 All slaves were emancipated by July 4, 1827.

 In the close 1792 gubernatorial election, Jay's antislavery work was thought to hurt his election chances in upstate New York Dutch areas, where slavery was still practiced.
 In 1794, in the process of negotiating the Jay Treaty with the British, Jay angered many Southern slave owners when he dropped their demands for compensation for American slaves who had been freed and transported by the British to other areas after the Revolution.